 Just ten minutes from JR Nagano Station via the Hokuriku Shinkansen Line, Iiyama is a rural hub known for the quality of its vegetables and fruit – most famously, apples!
-Each autumn, apple-picking directly from local orchards is one of the best outdoor activities in Nagano and from September 25th until November 30th 2018, you can do so within easy walking or cycling distance from JR Iiyama Station.
+Each autumn, fruit-picking directly from local orchards is one of the best outdoor activities in Nagano and from September 25th until November 30th 2018, you can do so within easy walking or cycling distance from JR Iiyama Station.

 As a place of four distinct seasons, the region is blessed with fertile soil nourished by the mineral-rich mountain water and seasonal snow melt, and the ideal climate for growing a variety of apples.
 Organized by Japan’s longest operating tourism operator, Nippon Travel Agency (NTA), a renowned local farm will soon be open to the public for apple-picking including all-you-can-eat.